jclish/audio_automation/README.md

 - Optional media shuffling (no media file is reused until all have been used once; shuffling applies to each round)
 - When video files are reused, different segments are extracted to maximize variety
 - Variable clip durations with systematic variation for natural transitions
+- Clean output with progress bars (verbose mode available for debugging)
 - Adjustable audio volume boost
 - Compatible with macOS
 - Modular Ken Burns effect system